samizdatco/skia-canvas/README.md

 # Skia Canvas

 Skia Canvas is a browser-less implementation of the HTML Canvas drawing API for Node.js.
 It is based on Google’s [Skia](https://skia.org) graphics engine and as a result produces very similar results to Chrome’s `<canvas>` element.
+The library is well suited for use on desktop machines where you can render hardware-accelerated graphics to a window and on the server where it can output a variety of image formats.

-While the primary goal of this project is to provide a reliable emulation of the [standard API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) according to the [spec](https://html.spec.whatwg.org/multipage/canvas.html), it also extends it in a number of areas that are more relevant to the generation of static graphics files rather than ‘live’ display in a browser.
+While the primary goal of this project is to provide a reliable emulation of the [standard API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) according to the [spec](https://html.spec.whatwg.org/multipage/canvas.html), it also extends it in a number of areas to take advantage of Skia's more advanced graphical features and provide a more expressive coding environment.

 In particular, Skia Canvas:

   - is fast and compact since rendering leverages the GPU and all the heavy lifting is done by native code written in Rust and C++
+  - can render directly to windows using the OS's native drawing routines and provides a browser-like user interface event-handling framework
   - can generate output in both raster (JPEG & PNG) and vector (PDF & SVG) image formats
   - can save images to [files][saveAs], return them as [Buffers][toBuffer], or encode [dataURL][toDataURL_ext] strings
   - uses native threads and the Node [worker pool](https://github.com/neon-bindings/rfcs/pull/35) for asynchronous rendering and file I/O